The Last Spritz

 Summer changes the rules for fragrance.
 Heat amplifies projection, humidity alters drydown, and the heavy orientals that work in November become suffocating in July.
 The perfumes that actually earn their spot in a warm-weather rotation are a different shelf than the date-night or year-rounder lists.

-These ten picks were chosen for one thing: they perform in real heat.
-Citrus, light florals, aquatic structures, and the handful of luxury rose-and-fruit compositions that hold their shape when the thermometer does not.
-Range: one budget bottle under $35, several mid-tier Chanel and designer options, and four premium-or-niche picks for the days that warrant it.
+These 13 picks were chosen for one thing: they perform in real heat.
+Citrus, light florals, tropical-creamy and fruity-floral compositions that hold their shape when the thermometer does not.
+Refreshed for spring 2026 with the new launches actually worth knowing about (La Bomba, Miu Miu Fleur de Lait, Versace Crystal Emerald) alongside the proven mainstays.
 Men's summer picks are on our best summer fragrances list.

 Quick Picks — Our Top 3